cryptimeleon/cryptimeleon.github.io/getting-started/5-minute-tutorial.md

     LazyGroupElement{computationState=NOTHING}

-Most operations concerning group elements in upb.crypto are lazy, i.e. they are only evaluated when necessary (and we consider `toString()` not to be necessary but rather a debugging tool).
+Most operations concerning group elements in UPB Math are lazy, i.e. they are only evaluated when necessary (and we consider `toString()` not to be necessary but rather a debugging tool).
 This has a bunch of advantages that we'll get to later.
 When working with `g` and `h`, this doesn't really change anything - though their values are not yet known, you can pretend that they are (when they are needed, they will be computed transparently).

 ### Precomputation 🔮
 `g` and `h` are fixed and publicly known and we'll later compute lots of expressions of the form \\(C = g^m\cdot h^r\\).
 To speed that up, we can invest some time and memory to do some precomputation _now_.